 Raymond James’ asset-based fee schedules and account minimums vary from program to program.
 Clients may also pay additional fees outside of Raymond James' set asset-based advisory fee.
 These fees may include safekeeping fees, charges/interest for maintenance and/or short positions and fees for legal or courtesy transfers of securities.
 Additionally, clients could incur management and operating expenses for funds.

 Raymond James Awards and Recognition

 Raymond James has been the recipient of a number of accolades and awards throughout its decades in business.
-Most recently in 2018, 124 Raymond James-affiliated advisors were named to Forbes' best-in-state wealth advisors list, while six advisors were named to On Wall Street's list of the top 25 regional advisors under 40.
+In 2018, 124 Raymond James-affiliated advisors were named to Forbes' best-in-state wealth advisors list, while six advisors were named to On Wall Street's list of the top 25 regional advisors under 40.

 In 2017, Raymond James was honored by 17 awards throughout the year, with advisors named to Barron's top women financial advisors list, Financial Times’ top 400 financial advisors list and InvestmentNews' top 40 under 40 list.
 Previous years have garnered similarly impressive numbers of awards.